 I received my master's in counseling soon after my PhD, during which time I completed a clinical internship in adult intensive outpatient substance use treatment in Raleigh and individual psychotherapy in Denver.
 I trained in Acceptance and Commitment Therapy at SouthLight healthcare and UNC-Chapel Hill in 2020.

-I am a lifelong student and seek to better understand and reduce suffering in the world around us.
-I remain engaged with research, writing, and theory to better serve others and improve the practice of mental healthcare by developing alternatives to medication, institutionalization, and the third-party payer system.
-I continuously engage with training in existential psychotherapy, narrative therapy, and depth therapy, and I am a member of the American Philosophical Practitioners Association and the Association for Contextual Behavioral Science.
+I am a lifelong student and seek to better understand people and how to live in the world around us.
+I remain engaged with research to better serve others and improve the practice of mental healthcare by developing deeper and more transformative therapeutic practices and communities.
+I continuously engage with training in existential psychotherapy and I am a member of the American Philosophical Practitioners Association and the Association for Contextual Behavioral Science.

 Beyond session with clients, I am committed to the community that makes Durham my home.
 I do personal work on meaning and attachment and engage with philosophical thought, Spanish, nature, writing workshops, running, cycling, and walking in the outdoors, and art/music.